This weird sensation came over me the other day while driving.

 I had to figure out what would make me happy.
 For me, I’m happiest when I am writing often (both prompted and naturally).
 I was happy when I was doing something which not only came naturally to me, but actually made me happy.
 It is also a healthy activity.
 I encourage everyone to find the time (if not daily, then weekly) to do the thing that makes you the happiest and keeps you healthy.
 It doesn’t have to be creative or an art.
 Please, make time to indulge in a happy thing.
 Heck, it could be multiple happy things.
 One Monday you write.
 One Wednesday you quilt.
 One Friday you hike.

 I had to figure out a goal or three.
 I realized that time spent achieving a goal makes me just as happy and proud as the moment I actually achieve the goal–or even the moment when I realized I tried and failed.

-Another goal for me was going back to school.
-I went back to school at the end of January.
+Another goal for me had been going back to school; I returned to school at the end of January.
 It was a goal completed and a goal beginning.
 It’s given me purpose.
 It’s given me drive.
 And it’s given me hope.
-Purpose, drive, and hope makes for a great happiness cocktail.
+Purpose, drive, and hope make for a great happiness cocktail.
 School is where I was driving from when I noticed I was happy.